 Our sponsors are a very important part of the Scarecrow Invasion.
 Please support them.
 We’ll be adding more profiles soon.

-For many years, Grandma (Grace) Lambe, from Grandma Lambes’ Fruit Stand, has been an integral part of the Meaford Scarecrow Invasion and Family Festival.
+For many years, Grace Lambe of Grandma Lambe’s Fruit Stand, has been an integral part of the Meaford Scarecrow Invasion and Family Festival.
 Playing her part well, Grandma Lambe spent many years as the head judge for the annual Apple Pie Baking Contest.
-After more then a decade as the judge, Grandma Lambe has stepped down from
+After more then a decade as head judge, Grandma Lambe stepped down.
+Although she